 Some materials that are chemical-resistant to this product are listed below.
-PPE constructed of saranex, neoprene, and chlorinated polyethylene provide shortterm contact or splash protection against liquid in this product.
-Longer-term protection is provided by PPE constructed of viton, Teflon, and EVAL barrier laminates (for example, responder suits manufactured by Lifeguard or silvershield gloves manufactured by North).
-Where chemical-resistant materials are required, leather, canvas, or cotton materials offer no protection from this product and must not be worn as the sole article of protection when contact with this product is possible.
+PPE constructed of saranex, neoprene, and chlorinated polyethylene provide short-term contact or splash protection against liquid in this product.
+Longerterm protection is provided by PPE constructed of viton, Teflon, and EVAL barrier laminates (for example, responder suits manufactured by Life-guard or silvershield gloves manufactured by North).
+Where chemical-resistant offer no protection from this product and must not be worn as the sole article of protection when contact with this product is possible.